I love to cook and to develop recipes that are healthy and delicious.

 - 2 cups half and half

 - to taste salt and pepper

-- Mix beaten eggs with mustard and half and half and season with salt and pepper to taste.
+- Mix the beaten eggs with mustard and half and half.
+Then season with salt and pepper to taste.
 Pour egg mixture over layers in the dish.

 The aroma while this dish is baking is so delicious, it will awaken your families taste buds and have them waiting and willing to eat your breakfast.